TEDXWATERSTREET ANNOUNCES SPEAKER LINE-UP FOR REIMAGINE 2022

 Interested in sponsoring TEDxWaterStreet REimagine 2022?
 Contact: [email protected]

 TEDxWaterStreet brings together like-minded individuals who are intentional about resetting as thinkers, leaders, friends and community members to bring about a new perspective on how we press forward.
 The event aims to challenge human discomfort with obstacles and instead celebrate the strength that accompanies curiosity and the ability to dream.
 TEDxWaterStreet leaders will speak the language of possibility and foster a rediscovery of what the future holds for our shared humanity.
-For more information about TEDxWaterStreet, TEDx, and TED.com, contact: [email protected]terstreet.com and please visit tedxwaterstreet.com and follow-on Instagram @TedxWaterStreet #tedxwaterstreet #reimagine22 #tedx
+For more information about TEDxWaterStreet, TEDx, and TED.com, contact: [email protected] and please visit tedxwaterstreet.com and follow-on Instagram @TedxWaterStreet #tedxwaterstreet #reimagine22 #tedx

 Media Contact: